ChainSafe/game-docs-v2/docs/v2.6/13_lootboxes.md

 ### Accessing the service adapter

 Once logged in, you can access the service adapter quite easily using the code snippet below.
 We can then save the service locally and reuse it as much as we like within a script to gain access to the methods below.
-I've inlcuded the initialization steps with events below to avoid errors as the service wont exist before the web3object is built.
+I've included the initialization steps with events below to avoid errors as the service wont exist before the web3 object is built.

 ```csharp
 public class LootboxManager : MonoBehaviour